ppgco/flutter-example-integration/README.md

 $ flutter pub get
 ```

-To run ios part - in Xcode open ios/Runner.xcworkspace and press CMD + R (make sure Runner is active scheme)
+To run ios part - in Xcode open ios/Runner.xcworkspace and press CMD + R (make sure Runner is active scheme).

-To run android - in Android studio open android/ then build and run app
+To run android - in Android studio open android/ then build and run app.

+## Functionalities
+Inside application /lib/ folder you can see example implementation of PushPushGo sdk methods:
+* Subscribe
+* Unsubscribe
+* Show subscriber ID
+* Send test beacon